PhThDat/backend-dev/README.md

 # PtDat's back-end application
+An application written in .NET C#, utilizing PostgreSQL to store data.

 # What can this application do?
 - Serving static webpages
 - GET/POST HTTP API
+- HTTP authorization using JWT

 # How to operate this application?
 1. Make sure Docker is installed on your machine